ibm-cloud-docs/account/faqs-account.md

 {: faq}
 {: support}

 The language that is used is based on your web browser settings.
 To view content in your native language, update your browser's language settings.
-The language for specific pages must be the same language selected for the browser's settings.
+The language for specific pages must be the same language that is selected for the browser's settings.

 ## Does {{site.data.keyword.Bluemix_notm}} support batch registration of users?
 {: #batch-registration}
-{:faq}
+{: faq}

 When you register users for {{site.data.keyword.Bluemix_notm}}, you must register each user individually. {{site.data.keyword.Bluemix_notm}} doesn't support batch registration of users.

-Go to [{{site.data.keyword.Bluemix}}](https://cloud.ibm.com){: external}, and click **Create an {{site.data.keyword.Bluemix_notm}} account**.
+Go to [{{site.data.keyword.Bluemix}}](https://{DomainName}){: external}, and click **Create an {{site.data.keyword.Bluemix_notm}} account**.
 Then, complete the account registration form for each individual user.

 ## What are tags?
 {: #know-about-tags}